Lotus-eaters: In popular culture

-The Lotus Eaters (Weinbaum) is a 1935 short story by Stanley G. Weinbaum that explores the Lotus Eaters as an intelligent vegetative species on the planet Venus discovered by human explorers.
+"The Lotus Eaters" is a 1935 short story by Stanley G. Weinbaum that explores the Lotus Eaters as an intelligent vegetative species on the planet Venus discovered by human explorers.

-The 1972-1973 BBC television series The Lotus Eaters (TV series) features a group of British ex-pats in Crete, many staying there to escape difficulties or embarrassments in their previous lives.
+The 1972-1973 BBC television series The Lotus Eaters features a group of British ex-pats in Crete, many staying there to escape difficulties or embarrassments in their previous lives.

+Lotus eating has been used to describe Polynesian paralysis.